 - Dilated exam to check for ocular irregularities

 - Corneal topography map

 - Discussion of medical history, lifestyle, and expectations

-After determining whether a patient is a good candidate for LASIK vision correction, the ophthalmologist will thoroughly discuss LASIK benefits and possible LASIK complications.
-Your laser eye surgeon will then review an individualized treatment plan, including what to do in the days and weeks prior to LASIK vision correction.
+After determining whether a patient is a good candidate, the ophthalmologist will thoroughly discuss benefits and possible complications.
+Your laser eye surgeon will then review an individualized treatment plan, including what to do in the days and weeks prior to the procedure.
 Generally, patients should follow the guidelines below:

 - Soft contact lenses should not be worn for at least two weeks prior to surgery

 - Gas permeable contact lenses should not be worn for at least three weeks prior to surgery

 - Hard contact lenses should not be worn for at least four weeks prior to surgery